brownieboy/react-dragdrop-test-simple/readme.md

 	}
 ```

 This method picks up the dragged item's old index (from the component variable where we stored it earlier) and its new index from the `ui` property.
-It then - and this is an important bit - cancels the jQuery-ui sort, so the UI goes back to how it was before the user started dragging, so ReactJS won't get all upset with you!
-It passes those to indexes to the `reorderFromIndices` method, which resorts the data and issues a `setState()` call to re-render the list in the UI.
+It then - and this is an important bit - cancels the jQuery-ui sort, so the UI goes back to how it was before the user started dragging, and ReactJS won't get all upset with you!
+It passes those two indexes to the `reorderFromIndices` method, which resorts the data and issues a `setState()` call to re-render the list in the UI.